 The physical appearance of the HD 206 is not very different from the HD-201.
 The company has not changed its design, presenting the same black and silver color scheme.
 The track-shaped ear cups that fully cover your ears are another familiar feature here, carrying the same soft leatherette padding.
 Also, the earcups come with the same lateral swivel as the 201s, promising a comfortable fit.
 I like the tension on the headband, which has been well-balanced, without much pressure that would make the earcups seem over-clamped.

 The twin-core non-detachable cable still hands below your chin, feeding your ears with quality sound.
-If they did not have the model type printed on the side, it would be hard to differentiate these two options.
+If they did not have the model type printed on the side, it would be hard to differentiate between these two options.

 Since both models are almost the same, there is very little difference in their sound quality and performance.
 But I find the 206s to offer something a little extra.
 I used them to listen to one of my favourite songs, and they responded pretty nicely.